23Nimbus/volcon-lab/README.md

 ### "They All Know There's a Clock on This"

+This is a closed ecosystem with a decaying half-life.
+Every bond offering, every OTM ladder, every dark pool absorption is an attempt to delay the inevitable rupture—but also a signal that time is running out.

 Volatility containment regimes are not infinite.
 They function like pressurized systems under thermal constraint: the longer volatility is suppressed, the more energy accumulates within.
 What separates the current containment structure from ordinary sideways markets is that **every participant involved is acting as if time is a critical variable**—not just price.

 We refer to this as **temporal awareness** within the VolCon framework.
 It reflects the reality that institutional desks, corporate issuers, and high-signal retail cohorts all understand the volatility regime has an expiration point—even if its exact moment of failure is uncertain.